 About the Program

 The Robert Wood Johnson Foundation (RWJF) Scholars in Health Policy Research Program is intended to foster the development of a new generation of creative thinkers in health policy research within the disciplines of economics, political science and sociology.
-In the 2013 - 2015 cohort, the program will enable up to 9 highly qualified individuals to undertake two-year fellowships at one of three nationally prominent universities -- Harvard University, the University of California-Berkeley (in collaboration with the University of California-San Francisco); and The University of Michigan.
+Scholars undertake two-year fellowships at one of three nationally prominent universities -- Harvard University, the University of California-Berkeley (in collaboration with the University of California-San Francisco); and The University of Michigan.
 Scholars have access to the full range of university resources and receive a stipend from the university of $89,000 per year.
 Limited financial support is available for research-related expenses.
 Scholars will be free of teaching, consulting and administrative responsibilities during their time in the program.